 A comedian with a singular, squeaky voice who became the defining spirit of cult TV shows and beloved animated weirdos.

-Kristen Schaal didn't just arrive in comedy; she crash-landed with a voice that could cut glass and a delivery dripping with unsettling cheer.
-Hailing from Colorado, she honed her craft in New York's alt-comedy scene, where her bizarre, character-driven stand-up felt like a secret whispered to a select few.
-That niche appeal exploded when she landed the role of Mel, the superfan stalker on 'Flight of the Conchords,' a performance so perfectly awkward it became iconic.
-Television quickly became her playground.
-She gave life to Louise Belcher, the pink-hat-wearing, chaos-planning engine of 'Bob's Burgers,' and Mabel Pines, the glitter-obsessed heart of 'Gravity Falls.'
-Schaal mastered the art of playing characters who are both deeply strange and profoundly relatable, often women operating with a logic all their own.
-Her work extends beyond animation into live-action cult hits like 'The Last Man on Earth' and 'What We Do in the Shadows,' where she consistently steals scenes with a deadpan commitment to the absurd.
+Kristen Schaal landed the role of Mel, the superfan stalker on 'Flight of the Conchords,' a performance so perfectly awkward it defined her career.
+Born in 1978, the Colorado native honed her bizarre, character-driven stand-up in New York's alt-comedy scene.
+She went on to voice Louise Belcher on 'Bob's Burgers' and Mabel Pines on 'Gravity Falls.'
+Schaal mastered playing characters who are deeply strange yet profoundly relatable.
+Her live-action work includes cult hits 'The Last Man on Earth' and 'What We Do in the Shadows,' where she steals scenes with deadpan commitment to the absurd.

 1965–1980